 Once you are in Paphos, you’re going to want to know how to get around while you’re there.
 Though there is a bus network that can shuttle you around Paphos and some of the nearby villages, it is far easier and more efficient to have your own car, especially if you want to explore a little bit further afield.

-If you plan to rent a car in Paphos (which we recommend!), we suggest using RentalCars.com to find the best deals across all available car hire companies.
+If you plan to rent a car in Paphos (which we recommend!), we suggest using RentalCars.com to find deals from the available car hire companies.
 We also would recommend taking out an excess insurance policy with iCarHireInsurance in order to protect you from any high deductibles or inflated insurance costs imposed from the car rental company.

 1. Tombs of the Kings

 One of the top sites in the area, no visit to Paphos is complete without heading to the Tombs of the Kings.
-This incredible UNESCO-listed archaeological site dates back to the Hellenistic period (323 – 31 BCE) and is a very interesting place to visit.
+This incredible UNESCO World Heritage Site dates back to the Hellenistic period (323 – 31 BCE) and is a very interesting place to visit.

 Located in a large outdoor area close to the sea and Paphos city centre, this is a collection of ancient tombs that were excavated in 1977.
-Some of the tombs’ architecture is elaborate and this is an excellent place to see ancient Greek columns and structures.
+Some of the tombs’ architecture is elaborate and this is an excellent place to see ancient Greek columns, pillars and structures.